petru-dimitriu/electron-photo-manager-oracledb/README.md

 * rated

 The app uses:
-* SQLite3 database for storing data, which does *not* include the actual photos, but rather the paths to the photos. (via the `node-sqlite3` package)
+* OracleDB database for storing data, which does *not* include the actual photos, but rather the paths to the photos. (via the `node-oracledb` package)
 * JQuery

 ## What it cannot do for now